eCommerce

 What Can I Do to Prevent Buyer’s Remorse?

 Buyer’s remorse can trigger customers to return items, which could cost you time and money.
-It’s even worse during holiday seasons, where you can expect more than a third of ordered products to be sent back.
+It’s even worse during the holiday season when you can expect more than a third of ordered products to be sent back.

 However, there are many tactics at your disposal to minimize it.
 In this blog post, we’ll cover six tactics you can use to overcome buyer’s remorse and stop losing customers.